-Proposals for Strategic Urban Extensions, and the documents required under SD12 to guide their development, should be prepared in accordance with the principles set out below.

-- 1. To provide an appropriate amount of employment and retail uses consistent with the role of the site within the wider strategy and relevant policies guiding those types of uses in the Borough. - 2.
+- A. Proposals for Strategic Urban Extensions, and the documents required under SD10 to guide their development, should be prepared in accordance with the principles set out below.
+This policy will also be applied to any planning application(s) for unallocated strategic development sites. - 1.
+To provide an appropriate amount of employment and retail uses consistent with the role of the site within the wider strategy and relevant policies guiding those types of uses in the Borough. - 2.
 To provide the necessary social, grey and green infrastructure at the appropriate stage, rate and scale to support the proposed development, in accordance with an approved Infrastructure Delivery Plan.
 Strategic Urban Extensions will be expected to make a contribution proportionate to its scale and impact for the delivery of strategic infrastructure requirements identified in the Local Investment Plan. - 3.
-To be supported by or incorporate: - Environmental impact and transport assessment. - An archaeological investigation (with reference to the Historic Environment Record and further assessment if required) and consideration of the Historic Landscape Characterisation to inform the layout of development. - Design, land use, transport routes and mobility measures that integrate the Strategic Urban Extension with the existing built up area and enable future expansion beyond the Strategic Urban Extension where appropriate. - Where national planning policy indicates that urban expansion beyond the Strategic Urban Extension would be inappropriate and should be restricted, then the Strategic Urban Extension should incorporate layout and design features that create a permanent long-term development boundary. - A landscape and open space strategy to improve biodiversity, provide advanced structural planting, extend the "forest city" concept, create green road and street scenes, and incorporate public art and leisure and recreation facilities. - A management and maintenance strategy for open space and landscaping, outlining details of the owner, the responsible maintenance body, and how long term maintenance will be funded. - Planning obligations relating to the phasing of development and the provision of on-site and off-site infrastructure and facilities, to include land, capital and initial running costs.
+To be supported by or incorporate: - i.
+Environmental impact and transport assessment. - ii.
+An archaeological investigation (with reference to the Historic Environment Record and further assessment if required) and consideration of the Historic Landscape Characterisation to inform the layout of development. - iii.
+Design, land use, transport routes and mobility measures that integrate the Strategic Urban Extension with the existing built up area and enable future expansion beyond the Strategic Urban Extension where appropriate. - iv.
+Where national planning policy indicates that urban expansion beyond the Strategic Urban Extension would be inappropriate and should be restricted, then the Strategic Urban Extension should incorporate layout and design features that create a permanent long-term development boundary. - v.
+A green infrastructure and open space strategy to improve biodiversity, provide advanced structural planting, extend the "forest city" concept, create green road and street scenes, and incorporate public art and leisure and recreation facilities. - vi.
+A management and maintenance strategy for open space and landscaping, outlining details of the owner, the responsible maintenance body, and how long term maintenance will be funded.

+vii.
+Planning obligations relating to the phasing of development and the provision of on-site and off-site infrastructure and facilities, to include land, capital and initial running costs. viii.
+The monitoring of biodiversity or green infrastructure improvement should be delivered in accordance with the relevant Development Brief.